withhaibun/haibun-e2e-tests/README.md

 `npm run build` to build

-`npm run test` to watch all tests.
+`npm run test` to run all tests, or `npm run test <name>` for one test, for example, `npm run test after-every`.

 Features are in local/features/.

-Take a look at scripts in package.json for more test options.
+Take a look at scripts in package.json for more test options, and use `npm run test -- --help`